-Progress report for GNE18-166
+Final report for GNE18-166

-The purpose of this project is to analyze cover crop incentive programs in Maryland, New York, Pennsylvania, and Vermont, and to identify challenges and opportunities to make the cover crop programs more appealing to farmers.
-This is important because cover cropping is an ecologically based practice that is a possible solution to some of challenges that farmers currently face.
+The purpose of this project was to analyze cover crop incentive programs in Maryland, New York, Pennsylvania, and Vermont, and to identify challenges and opportunities to make the cover crop programs more appealing to farmers.
+This is important because cover cropping is an ecologically based practice that is a possible solution to some of the challenges that farmers currently face.
 Throughout the 20th century, farmers across the United States increased their reliance on fertilizers and pesticides (MacDonald et al. 2013) and research has shown that increased use of these off-farm inputs has led to negative consequences.
 This includes weeds, insects, and pathogens developing resistance to pesticides (Mortensen et al. 2012), soil erosion and nutrient losses into waterways (EPA NPDES 2015), and reduction of soil quality to below the bare minimum critical for nutrient cycling (Lemaire et al. 2014).
 Poor soil quality results in a consequential cycle that requires increased inputs, which further deteriorates soil health.

 Cover cropping provides a sustainable way to mitigate climate change and can help farmers to increase production while regenerating existing farmland (Foley et al. 2011).
 Farmers that have adopted the use of cover crops have found that it improves soil health, reduces soil erosion, and increases soil organic matter (CTIC.
 2017).
 The 2016-2017 Annual Cover Crop Survey revealed that farmers are seeing yield gains from cover crops with 1.3 and 3.8 percent increased yield in corn and soybeans, respectively.
 The report also showed that 66 percent of farmers indicated that cereal rye helped suppress weeds (CTIC.
 2017).
 Therefore increased adoption of cover crops can improve ecosystem services.

 While the majority of farmers who plant cover crops recognize the benefits noted above, other farmers are reluctant to adopt the new practice because of uncertainties in practices and outcomes (CTIC.
 2017).
-The most significant issue is that many cover crop experiments have been on research farms at land-grant universities and results are not always reproducible.
+The most significant issue is that many cover crop experiments have been on research farms at land-grant universities and the results are not always reproducible.
 Some farmers are therefore unenthusiastic about spending the time, money, and energy needed to establish the new practice.
-To increase cover crop performance and the overall benefits relative to costs, researchers and extension educators have been testing cultural practices, breeding new cover crop varieties, and developing on-line decision support tools to help farmers.
+To increase cover crop performance and the overall benefits relative to costs, researchers and extension educators have been testing cultural practices, breeding new cover crop varieties, and developing online decision support tools to help farmers.
 Government and non-governmental organizations are also offering financial payments to farmers to compensate for the seed, labor, and equipment costs associated with planting cover crops.
 However, limited research has been done to evaluate these programs in terms of their effectiveness, impact, and opportunities for improvement.